No-harm calibration for generalized Oaxaca-Blinder estimators: Illustrating the improvements from linear calibration

-Table \ref{tab: sampling variances} compares the averages (over $s=1,...,S$) of the ratios of the variances for the adjusted estimators to the unadjusted estimator when setting $S=1000$, $B=1000$, and varying $N$.
-We see that even at $N=10,000$, neither $\hat{\tau}_{gOB}$ nor $\hat{\tau}_{GBcal}$ provide an improvement over the difference in means estimator.
-Contrast this with our proposed estimator $\hat{\tau}_{cal}$, which in this simulation study provides a 42\% reduction in variance relative to the difference in means (and likewise, relative to $\hat{\tau}_{gOB}$ and $\hat{\tau}_{GBcal})$.
-This illustrates the potential benefits from including the prediction functions for both potential outcomes in the calibration step (\ref{eq:lincal}) after nonlinear adjustment.
-The functions $\hat{\mu}_0(x_i)$ and $\hat{\mu}_1(x_i)$ afford additional flexibility to the calibration step, enhancing its ability to correct for an initially poor fit.
-At $N=10000$ and with a particular set of potential outcomes $s$, the Monte-Carlo estimates for the prediction functions $\hat{\mu}_{OLS, 0}$ and $\hat{\mu}_{OLS, 1}$ are reflecting a substantial departure from the original logit fits.
-The functions $\hat{\mu}_{OLS,0}$ and $\hat{\mu}_{OLS,1}$ act as engineered features, functions of $x_i$, in the calibration step which have predictive power when taken in combination.
+Table \ref{tab: sampling variances} compares the averages (over $s=1,\ldots,S$) of the ratios of the variances for the adjusted estimators to the unadjusted estimator when setting $S=1000$, $B=1000$, and varying $N$.
+Even at $N=10,000$, both $\hat{\tau}_{gOB}$ and $\hat{\tau}_{GBcal}$ have markedly larger variances than the unadjusted difference in means estimator.
+Contrast this with our proposed estimator $\hat{\tau}_{cal}$, which in this simulation study provides a substantial reduction in variance relative to the difference in means, $\hat{\tau}_{gOB}$ and $\hat{\tau}_{GBcal}$.
+This highlights the importance of including the prediction functions for both potential outcomes in the calibration step \eqref{eq:lincal} after nonlinear adjustment.
+In the supplementary material we include a simulation using logistic regression which shows the same qualitative phenomena.
+We also include analysis of real-world data using Poisson regression adjustment investigating the effectiveness of a chemotherapeutic agent.